Last Updated on July 28th, 2020

-With acne being one of the most common skin problems, the search is always on for safe and natural ways to prevent it, control it or get rid of it.
-And a recent double-blind randomized placebo controlled clinical trial revealed that barberries are very effective in treatment of moderate to severe acne.
+With acne being one of the most common skin problems, the search is always on for safe and natural ways to prevent it, control it or get rid of it. 🧪 And a recent double-blind randomized placebo-controlled clinical trial revealed that barberries are very effective in the treatment of moderate to severe acne.

 The health benefits of these delicious little berries date back over two millennia.
 They’ve been used in ancient India, China and other Asian countries to treat a variety of conditions.
 And they still find a wide usage in Iran to treat many diseases of the liver including gallbladder issues and heartburn.

 Berberine, the active component of barberries, is a potent antibacterial compound and has been shown to boost the immune system.
-The water extracts of barberries promote cardiac health neuronal health.
-It’s also effective in treating hypertension, epilepsy and convulsions.
-In recent years, the antioxidant potential of berberine has been linked to its cancer preventing actions as well.
+The water extracts of barberries promote cardiac health and neuronal health. 🩺 It’s also effective in treating hypertension, epilepsy, and convulsions.
+In recent years, the antioxidant potential of berberine has been linked to its cancer-preventing actions as well.

 The results of the trial were nothing short of spectacular.
 The group receiving the placebo treatment had no change in the number of pimples whatsoever.
 However, the group on barberries showed a 43% decrease in the number of pimples and as much as a 45% drop in inflammation of the zits.

-These results are amazing, considering the cost of a teaspoonful of the berries cost just about 8 cents and there are no side effects at all!
+These results are amazing, considering the cost of a teaspoonful of the berries is just about 8 cents and there are no side effects at all!
 Talk about a win-win situation!